httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 * recognizing when an ad resulted in a change in user behavior.

-While not every use of cookies is necessarily problematic for privacy, their potential for abuse has become a widespread concern in industry and society.
+While not every use of cookies is necessarily problematic for privacy, their potential for abuse has become a widespread concern in the Internet community and broader society.
 In response to these concerns, user agents have actively constrained cookie functionality in various ways (as allowed and encouraged by previous specifications), while avoiding disruption to features they judge desirable for the health of the Web.